ideckia/ideckia/README.md

 Download prebuilt binaries and a basic layout from [here](https://github.com/ideckia/ideckia/releases) (the server code is hosted [here](https://github.com/ideckia/ideckia_server)).
 The client app is [here](https://github.com/ideckia/mobile_client/releases).

+[Here](https://dev.to/josuigoa/open-source-streamdeck-alternative-1gf3) is an introductory post for ideckia in dev.to

 ## How to get it working

 * Execute the downloaded binary for the computer.
 When it runs will show the IP and the port where the server is running.
 This port can be configured in the `app.props` file.